markokole/trivago-CICD-pipeline-AWS/Instructions.md

 ### Task 1 – Dockerfile for running a notebook

 Your point of entry is a Github repo with a notebook residing in it.
 See the attached notebook of this case (usp.ipynb).
-Create a Dockerfile that will be used to build the runnable Docker image with this model.
+Create a Dockerfile that creates an image, which will run the notebook.
+We’d like to store the output of the notebook in S3 where it can be seen later on.

 The data scientist has also provided a script called (check.py) to sanity check the output data.
 It needs to run after the notebook and notify us if the check failed.
 The output of this task should be a zip file containing a Dockerfile, and any additional code you write to carry out the tasks.